-DYNARE program is used to solve the model.14 This program enabled us to obtain a deterministic steady-state solution to our nonlinear model and calculate the dynamic response of endogenous variables to different shocks.
+DYNARE program is used to solve the model.14 This program enabled us to obtain a deterministic steady-state solution to our non-linear model.
 The program also provided estimates of the first and second moments of endogenous variables based on a stochastic simulation that uses second-order approximation of the model around its deterministic steady state.
 The second-order approximation is useful in examining the welfare effect of a policy change since it captures the effect that coefficients of the interest rate rule have on the stochastic means as well as variances of the arguments of the utility function.15